 - If the baby is asymptomatic, droplet PPE.

 - The NIPE is not an AGP (including inspection of the palate).
 Full visualisation of the palate should be undertaken as normal, using a tongue depressor if required.

 - Mother should be advised to wear an apron and a mask when feeding baby, and to practise good hand hygiene.
-Breast feeding is not contraindicated.
-If the mother is coughing, she should be wearing a FRSM.
+Breast feeding is not contraindicated, even if the mother has been vaccinated against COVID.9 If the mother is coughing, she should be wearing a FRSM.

 - The management will be the same for a well baby born to an asymptomatic mother whose test result is not known – droplet PPE and no need to test the baby.

 - If the baby becomes symptomatic, manage as per 12 – baby who deteriorates while receiving neonatal care.